What is a financial advisor and what do they do?

 Financial advisors can be helpful at lots of different points of life, but they may be particularly helpful for those in certain situations.

-If you truly feel lost or confused when it comes to managing your finances, you’ll want to start working with a financial advisor sooner versus later.
+If you truly feel lost or confused when it comes to managing your finances, you’ll want to start working with a financial advisor sooner rather than later.
 Feeling lost can be stressful, so working with an advisor should help bring some clarity to your financial plan and give you some confidence that you’re on the right path.

 For those individuals with relatively high net worths, your financial situation may be more complex than it is for others.
 Maybe you have a high percentage of your portfolio in your company’s stock or receive options as part of your compensation.
 The more complex your financial life is, the more likely you are to benefit from using a financial advisor.